For research partners

 When other users see your profile, they see only:

-• Participation stats: studies completed, completion rate, total earned, reputation badge
+- Participation stats: studies completed, completion rate, total compensation received, reputation badge

 Your real name, email, phone number, and detailed demographic data are never visible publicly.
-Researchers see additional screening data only for participants who have applied to their specific study.
+Research teams see additional screening data only for people who have applied to their specific study.